Juni0rF/inclusive-meeting-guidelines/README.md

 You can read the full licence details at: https://creativecommons.org/licenses/by-nc-sa/4.0/

-Please contact us for any commercial or other enquiries not answered here.
+Please contact us on accessibility@coop.co.uk for any commercial or other enquiries not answered here.